mccurcio/mcc-ds-material/base_r_curriculum.md

 ## Starting RStudio

-It is possible to run R using its native terminal window.
-BUT, I will not discuss that at this time.

 1. We will start by opening RStudio.

+*It is possible to run R using its native terminal window.
+BUT, this will not be discussed at this time.*

 ---